italia/eudi-wallet-it-docs/README.md

 ## How to contribute

-Feel free to open [Pull Requests and to present a problem with an Issue](CONTRIBUTING.md).
+Don't hesitate to submit [Pull Requests or raise Issues](CONTRIBUTING.md) if you encounter any problems.

 ## License